ericcornelissen/shescape/CONTRIBUTING.md

 to update the tests.
 Of course, any improvements to the suite are welcome at any point in time.

-These test suites uses a home grown test runner so that they can always be run on the oldest supported Node.js version and using custom configurations.
+These test suites use a home grown test runner so that they can always be run on the oldest supported Node.js version and using custom configurations.

 ##### Runtime Compatibility Testing